John-Neddermeyer/Nowhere-to-fly-Avian-malaria-on-Oahu/README.md

 This repository contains the analysis pipeline for the manuscript:
 "Nowhere to fly: Avian malaria is ubiquitous from ocean to summit on a Hawaiian island" DOI:10.1016/j.biocon.2023.109943.

-The repository does not contain all exploratory analayses, but given the same version of Program R and versions of Program R packages running the code in this repository should reporduce the results presented in the manuscript.
+The repository does not contain all exploratory analayses, but should provide enough detail to understand analyses approach and methods.
+Please reach out with any questions.

 # Modeling Approach
 The goal of the analysis was to evaluate the relationship between avian malaria host prevalence and host identity, environmental metrics, host community